bandprotocol/bandchain.js/README.md

 ## 📦 Installation

-BandChain.js is currently supported on NodeJS 16.x, and 18.x.
+BandChain.js is currently supported on Node.js 16.x, and 18.x.

 ### NPM